Ribocentre-aptamer/Ribocentre-aptamer.github.io/_pages/riboaptamer.md

         <td name="td5">NA</td>
       </tr>
       <tr>
-        <td name="td0" rowspan = "1">Others</td>
+        <td name="td0" rowspan = "1">Bacteria</td>
         <td name="td1"><a href="{{ site.url }}{{ site.baseurl }}/_posts/Peptide-release-factor-1-aptamer" target="_blank" style="color:#520049"><b>Peptide release factor 1-aptamer</b></a></td>
         <td name="td2">Peptide release factor 1</td>
-        <td name="td3">The mechanism of RF1 inhibition by RF1 aptamers consists in mimicking the interaction site of 23S rRNA by RF1 aptamers.
-Formation of a RF1 aptamer complex then abolishes binding of the factor to the ribosome.</td>
+        <td name="td3">A release factor is a protein that allows for the termination of translation by recognizing the termination codon or stop codon in an mRNA sequence.
+They are named so because they release new peptides from the ribosome.</td>
         <td name="td4"><a href="https://pubmed.ncbi.nlm.nih.gov/11904188/" target="_blank" style="color:#520049"><b>2002</b> </a></td>
         <td name="td5">NA</td>
       </tr>